Surrogacy for LGBT couples in Georgia

 Comprehending the Legal Structure

-To fully grasp the situation, a thorough analysis of surrogacy laws for LGBT couples in Georgia is essential:
+To fully grasp the situation, a thorough analysis of surrogacy laws for LGBT in Georgia is essential:

 • Only married, heterosexual couples can use surrogacy in Georgia.